phnmnl/container-cdf2mid/README.md

 ## Description

-RaMID is a computer program designed to read the machine-generated files saved in netCDF format containing registered time course of m/z chromatograms.
+cdf2mid is a computer program designed to read the machine-generated files saved in netCDF format containing registered time course of m/z chromatograms.
 It evaluates the peaks of mass isotopomer distribution (MID) making them ready for further correction for natural isotope occurrence.
-To create the docker image the github repository "https://github.com/seliv55/RaMID" is used.
+To create the docker image the github repository "https://github.com/seliv55/cdf2mid" is used.

-RaMID reads the CDF files presented in the working directory, and then separates the time courses for selected m/z peaks corresponding to specific mass isotopomers; corrects baseline for each selected mz; choses the time points where the distribution of peaks is less contaminated by other compounds and thus is the most representative of the real analyzed distribution of mass isotopomers; evaluates this distribution, and saves it in files readable by MIDcor, a program, which performs the next step of analysis, i.e. correction of the RaMID spectra for natural isotope occurrence, which is necessary to perform a fluxomic analysis.
+cdf2mid reads the CDF files presented in the working directory, and then separates the time courses for selected m/z peaks corresponding to specific mass isotopomers; corrects baseline for each selected mz; choses the time points where the distribution of peaks is less contaminated by other compounds and thus is the most representative of the real analyzed distribution of mass isotopomers; evaluates this distribution, and saves it in files readable by MIDcor, a program, which performs the next step of analysis, i.e. correction of the RaMID spectra for natural isotope occurrence, which is necessary to perform a fluxomic analysis.
 Correction for H+ loss produced by electron impact, natural occurring isotopes, and peaks overlapping

 ## Key features